 In this situation, USCIS will continue to process the I-485 adjustment of status application.
 There should be no interruption in the process due to porting.

-Another major concern for foreign nationals who have lost their jobs during the green card process is maintaining lawful status after their employer lays them off.
-If you have already filed the I-485 application, you are in “authorized status,” and losing your job, in and of itself, does NOT automatically jeopardize your status.
+Another major concern for foreign nationals who have lost their jobs during the green card process is maintaining lawful status in the U.S. after the layoff.
+If you have already filed the I-485 application, you are in "authorized status," and losing your job, in and of itself, does NOT automatically jeopardize your status.

 You will remain in authorized status in the U.S. until USCIS reviews your case (calls you in for an interview) and denies the I-485 application.